-The NC noted that Dr Lee Hung Ming will retire by rotation at this AGM pursuant to Article 114 of the Constitution.
-The NC had reviewed and recommended that Dr Lee Hung Ming, who will retire pursuant to Article 114 of the Constitution, being eligible and having consented, be nominated for re-election as a Director at the upcoming AGM, and subject to being duly re-elected.
+The NC noted that both Mr Chong Weng Hoe and Ms Zhang Yongmei, and Ms Wee Kim Lin Evelyn will retire by rotation at this AGM pursuant to Regulation 117 and 122 of the Constitution respectively.
+The NC had reviewed and recommended that the above-mentioned three Directors, being eligible and having consented, be nominated for re-election as Directors at this AGM, and subject to being duly re-elected.

-Please refer to the "Board of Directors" section in this annual report for information of Dr Lee Hung Ming as required under Appendix 7F of the Catalist Rules.
+Please refer to the "Board of Directors" section in this annual report for information of Mr Chong Weng Hoe, Ms Zhang Yongmei and Ms Wee Kim Lin Evelyn as required under Appendix 7F of the Catalist Rules.